DrewRoss5/NeoVault/README.md

 # NeoVault
-A command-line directory encryption utility
+A command-line directory encryption utility.
+Currently, this functions as a simple demo for encrypting single files.

 ## Roadmap/ToDo
-- Finish CipherFile class
 - Implement Vault functions
 - Create a Command Line Interface
   - Allow for encrypting singular files in addition to directories and subdirectories (recursively)